-Professor Navla Nahas is an Associate Professor in the Department of psychology at the University of Balamand in Lebanon and a trained school and developmental psychologist.
-For over 20 years, Dr. Nahas has been researching and teaching educational and psychosocial processes that influence children development, their adaptation and well-being.
-Her research focuses on exploring the relational, systemic and "ecosystemic" processes underlying academic performance and students' adaptation and well-beings.
-She also focuses on the crucial role of family functioning in explaining children development and adaptation.
-Dr. Nahas utilizes survey, case studies, interviews, focus groups and functional observation methodologies and develops multiple assessment strategies and tools allowing to explore both qualitatively and quantitatively the basic intrapsychic and interpersonal mechanisms involved in children's and adolescents' adaptation.
-In her research, she particularly looks into the attachment strategies, the stress and coping strategies, the self-esteem and self-efficacy processes in relationship with identity construction.
-Her researches informed many of the actions and trainings of trainers and educators that she participated to with local communities to allow the planning, organization and implementation of interventions that focus on school or family education or reeducation.
-Academically, Dr. Nahas participated in the reform of the curriculum of both the Education and Psychology Departments and introduced a psychoeducational and psychosocial component to both curricula.
-She also served in many university committees (Orientation committee, Administrative committee and curriculum committee).
-Dr. Nahas also served as the chair of the Department of Psychology for 5 years.
-She is now leading or co-leading several research projects, as well as masters and Ph.D. studies related to the adaptation of marginalized population (delinquency, refugees) in Lebanon including the examination of the role of war exposure, daily hassles, identity threat, attachment strategies, loss of meaning as well as the efficiency of many implemented interventions.
+Navla Nahas (PhD in Psychology) is an Associate Professor in the Department of Psychology at the University of Balamand in Lebanon and a trained school and developmental psychologist.
+For over 20 years, Dr. Nahas has been researching and teaching educational and psychosocial processes that influence children's development, adaptation and well-being.
+Her research focuses on exploring the relational, systemic, and "ecosystemic" processes underlying academic performance and students' adaptation and well-being.
+She also focuses on the crucial role of family functioning in explaining children's development and adaptation.
+Dr. Nahas utilizes surveys, case studies, interviews, focus groups, and functional observation methodologies and develops multiple assessment strategies and tools to explore both qualitatively and quantitatively the basic intra-psychic and interpersonal mechanisms involved in children's and adolescents' adaptation.
+In her research, she particularly looks into attachment strategies, stress and coping strategies, and self-esteem and self-efficacy processes in relationship with identity construction.
+Her research informed many of the actions and training of trainers and educators that she participated in with local communities to allow the planning, organization and implementation of interventions that focus on school or family education or reeducation.
+Academically Dr. Nahas participated in the reform of the curriculum of both the Education and Psychology Departments and introduced psychoeducational and psychosocial components to both curricula.
+She also served on many university committees (Orientation, Administrative, and curriculum committees).
+Dr. Nahas also served as the chair of the Department of Psychology from September 2015 to December 2019 and from March 2023 until now.

+She is now leading or co-leading several research projects, as well as master's and PhD studies related to the adaptation of marginalized populations (delinquency, refugees) in Lebanon, including the examination of the role of war exposure, daily hassles, identity threat, attachment strategies, loss of meaning as well as the efficiency of many implemented interventions as well as the translation to Arabic and the adaptation of assessment tools of the attachment and the theory of mind.